mdavoodi/www/source/blog/2015-10-26-vault-cubbyhole-principles.md

 generates a `temp`/`perm` token pair and sends the `temp` token to the well-known endpoint of the application in the new container.
-The coprocess itself would need a token; this could also use Cubbyhole authentication, with the `temp` token injected vi a push approach to the host, perhaps from a central coprocess that manages host authentication.
+The coprocess itself would need a token; this could also use Cubbyhole authentication, with the `temp` token injected via a push approach to the host, perhaps from a central coprocess that manages host authentication.

-Overall, we think that a coprocess-based approach will generally offer the most flexibility and security.
+Overall, a coprocess-based approach requires little support from the provisioning and orchestration systems and minimal changes to applications, which can usually be implemented with a common library.
+As a result, it generally offers the best combination of flexibility and operational robustness.

 ### Token-based Authentication Pros and Cons